 FAQ

-No specific retail license is required for hemp products, but selling food, seed, or plant material may require separate PDA licensing.
+No state‑level retailer license is required for selling hemp products, though food, seed, or plant merchant licenses may apply depending on product type ([pa.gov](https://www.pa.gov/agencies/pda/plants-land-water/hemp/hemp-program-faqs.html?utm_source=openai)).